martmaiste/nextcloud/README.md

-## Nextcloud Docker using php-fpm, Nginx with SSL and Let's Encrypt support
+## Nextcloud Docker using php-fpm, Nginx reverse proxy with SSL and Let's Encrypt support

 ## About